usgs/landslides-trigrs/USER_GUIDE.md

 `mpirun -np [NP] -machinefile mf.txt /my/dir/trigrs_mpi/prg`

  + TUTORIAL - you can run `tpx` and `trg` or `prg` in the source code folder `trigrs_mpi/`.
-The sample initialization files (`tpx\_in.txt` for `Topoindex` and `tr\_in.txt`) will be used, input data will be read from the existing folder `trigrs_mpi/data/tutorial` and output data will be stored in `trigrs_mpi/data/output/`.
+The sample initialization files (`tpx_in.txt` for `Topoindex` and `tr_in.txt`) will be used, input data will be read from the existing folder `trigrs_mpi/data/tutorial` and output data will be stored in `trigrs_mpi/data/output/`.
 Modify the initialization files to suit your input data and needs.

 Acknowledgements
 ----------------

 Mark Reid and Dianne Brien (both USGS) provided helpful advice and information with regard to implementation of code to export ijz and xmdv data.
 Salvatore Raia (formerly of CNR IRPI, Perugia, Italy) and Soni Yatheendradas (NASA) identified several minor issues with earlier versions of the program and made suggestions for improving the code that have been addressed in this revision.
 Mateo Berti identified the errors in the formulas presented in Baum and others (2008; 2010).
-Collaboration with Massimiliano Alvioli (CNR, IRPI, Perugia, Italy) resulted in minor code restructuring to separate processing from output of the list files to facilitate implementation of parallel processing using the Message Passing Interface (MPI).

 References cited
 ----------------